temach/reports/INR-Lab-1-Networking-Basics.md

 ## Task 3

 #### 1. Choose your OS and configure a template for it in GNS3.
-My OS of choice is the KaliLinux CLI docker image.
+My OS of choice is the Kali Linux CLI docker image.
 After creating the gateway machine I gave it two network adapters.
 Screenshot is below.
 ![](https://i.imgur.com/wwPNJNy.png)